Antony-SS/Song-Share-Frontend/README.md

-This is the frontend for my song share dapp.
-The backend smart contracts for this project can be found under waveportal contract.
 This project was inspired by buildspace's waveportal tutorial.
 I elaborated on the idea by taking the time to learn some js and react and I am proud of how my first real javascript project turned out.

 The app is pretty self explanatory.
 Follow the link below to the website and go from there.